Relec Electronics Ltd Terms and Conditions

 3.1.
 The Goods are described in the Supplier’s catalogue or website.

-3.2.
-The Customer shall indemnify the Supplier against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of
+3.4.1. the Customer shall indemnify the Supplier against all liabilities, costs, expenses, damages and losses

-actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with the Supplier’s or manufacturer’s use of the Specification.
+penalties and legal and other professional costs and expenses) suffered or incurred by the Supplier in respect of any claim made against the Supplier for actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with the Supplier’s or manufacturer’s use of the Specification.
+This clause

-This clause 3.2 shall survive termination of the Contract.
+3.3 shall survive termination of the Contract.

-3.4.
-In circumstances in which the Supplier supplies goods to the Customer for incorporation with or use ancillary to, any composite or other products to be produced, manufactured,
+3.5.
+In circumstances in which the Supplier supplies goods to the Customer for incorporation with or use ancillary to, any composite or other products to be produced, manufactured, processed or supplied by the Customer or a third party then the Customer:

-the composite or other products, provided that such inspection or right to inspect shall not of itself constitute acceptance or approval on the part of the Supplier of such instructions,
+3.5.1. shall forthwith on demand produce for inspection by the Supplier copies of all written instructions, information and warnings to be supplied by the Customer in relation to the composite or other products, provided that such inspection or right to inspect shall not of itself constitute acceptance or approval on the part of the Supplier of such instructions, information or warnings; and

-markets.
-These records shall include records of deliveries to customers (including batch numbers, delivery date, name and address of customer, telephone number, fax number and
+3.5.2. undertakes to maintain appropriate, up-to-date and accurate records to enable the immediate recall of any Goods or batches of Goods from the retail or wholesale markets.
+These records shall include records of deliveries to customers (including batch numbers, delivery date, name and address of customer, telephone number, fax number and email address).

-reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by the Supplier in respect of any claim or claims are made against the
+3.5.3. shall indemnify the Supplier against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal and other professional costs and expenses) suffered or incurred by the Supplier in respect of any claim or claims are made against the Supplier relating to the composite or other products in circumstances in which the Goods supplied by the Supplier are either:

 (i) not the defective part of the composite or other product; or

-(ii) are only rendered the defective part or become a defective product by reason of acts or omissions of acts of the Customer or a third party (including the supply of
+(ii) are only rendered the defective part or become a defective product by reason of acts or omissions of

-(iii) are only rendered the defective part or became a defective product by reason of instructions or warnings given by the Customer or other supplier of the composite or other
+(iii) are only rendered the defective part or became a defective product by reason of instructions or

 (iv) are supplied in accordance with a specification or drawings furnished by, or on behalf of, the Customer.

-3.5.
-For the purposes of clause 3.4 only, the word defective shall be interpreted in accordance with the definition of defect contained in Part 1 of the Consumer Protection Act 1987.
+3.6.
+For the purposes of clause 3.5 only, the word defective shall be interpreted in accordance with the definition of defect contained in Part 1 of the Consumer Protection Act 1987.

 4. Delivery